 Your main image should show the product by itself with a white background.
 You can supply up to eight additional images, so you can show multiple angles of your product and lifestyle images of the product in use.

-Amazon recommends providing images that are large enough to enable the zoom feature, which has been shown to improve sales: 1,000 pixels or larger on at least one side.
+Amazon recommends providing images that are large enough to enable the zoom feature, a feature which it says can improve sales: 1,000 pixels or larger on at least one side.
 The smallest allowable image can be 500 pixels on its longest side.

 4. Make good use of your descriptions and provide bullet points

-When it comes to at-a-glance, valuable information and features on Amazon, you can’t beat bullet points.
+When it comes to valuable, at-a-glance information and features on Amazon, you can’t beat bullet points—another attribute that Amazon says to include for improved sales.
 Providing a good description is still really important, because it allows you to tell your product’s story in greater detail, and it factors into search relevancy.
-But because bullet points cut to the chase and are immediately visible, you’ll want to find ways to populate them.
+But because bullet points cut to the chase and are immediately visible, you want to find ways to populate them.